The Research Exchange

 Doctoral Student Andrew Brodsky is studying how Internet access at work affects employee productivity.
 Does the ability to engage in leisure activities during work downtime improve productivity, or does it act as a distraction?
 Do managers and employees make accurate assumptions about and estimates of employees' productivity?
 As part of this study, employees will be given tools to better track their own productivity.
 The goals of this study are to understand how Internet access in the workplace relates to employee productivity and job satisfaction.

-If you think your company may be interested in this field study, please write to Ian Larkin at firstname.lastname@example.org.
-(Note that Larkin is seeking companies with at least 500 employees.)
+If you think your company may be interested in this field study, please write to Andrew Brodsky at email@example.com.
+(Note that Brodsky is seeking companies located in countries where English is the primary spoken language.)

 Social Adoption Incentives